PLEASANT BAY FAMILY CAMP SITE-HOLDER

 relocated to allow maintenance or upgrades to the water and/or electrical systems.

-7. Proper notice must be given to the Camp Office prior to any moving of sheds or decks for
+7. Proper notice must be given to the Family Camp Office prior to any moving of sheds or decks for

 to determine necessary property access including fire route access.